pegjs/pegjs/README.md

     time in pathological cases but making the parser slower
   * `--allowed-start-rules` — comma-separated list of rules the parser will be allowed to start parsing from (default: the first rule in the grammar)
+  * `--plugin` — makes PEG.js use a specified plugin (can be specified multiple times)

 ### JavaScript API